 The Joint Money Laundering Intelligence Taskforce (JMLIT) has been set-up in partnership with the financial sector to combat high end money laundering.

 Established as a business as usual function in May 2016, JMLIT has been developed with partners in government, the British Bankers Association, law enforcement and more than 40 major UK and international banks under the leadership of the ‘Financial Sector Forum’.

 The taskforce has analysed information and expertise in the public and private sectors to better understand the true scale of money laundering and the methods used by criminals to exploit the UK’s financial system and terrorists using the financial systems to finance attacks.
 It has identified and implemented actions to address these.

 The taskforce currently has the following operational priorities which are kept under continuing review:

 The JMLIT also has a dedicated group tasked with the identification of emerging threats.

-At the heart of the taskforce, is an Operations Group which includes officers from the NCA, HMRC, City of London Police, Metropolitan Police Service, SFO, FCA, Cifas, and vetted staff from Barclays, Santander, Standard Chartered, RBS, HSBC, BNP Paribas, Citigroup, Nationwide, Lloyds, Post Office and JP Morgan.
+At the heart of the taskforce, is an O perations Group which includes officers from the NCA, HMRC, City of London Police, Metropolitan Police Service, SFO, FCA, Cifas, and vetted staff from Barclays, BNP Paribas, Citigroup, Deutsche Bank, JP Morgan, HSBC, Lloyds, Metro Bank, Nationwide, Post Office, RBS, Santander and Standard Chartered.
 Investigators attend this group to brief members on their investigations and requests.